-Statistical tests showed no statistically significant relationship between gender, age and number of children in the family of participants and the students' knowledge, attitude and behavior.
-While studying the relationship between the classroom of participants and the study variables, it was found that there was a significant relationship just between classroom and behavior.
+Statistical showed statistically tests no significant relationship between gender, age and number of children in the family of participants and the students' knowledge, attitude and behavior.
+While studying the relationship between the classroom participants and the study variables, it was found that there was a significant relationship just between classroom and behavior.
 In the present study, no significant relationship was found between the education level of parents and the knowledge, attitude and behavior of students.